Billing & Insurance

 - 5.10.2017: Clinical Trials Myths - Renée Kessler, RN

 - 6.4.2017: What is Cancer Survivorship? - Mona Patel, PA-C

 - 6.12.2017: Prostate Cancer and Bone Health - Joshua Shipley, MD

 - 7.10.2017: Quick Guide to Iron Deficiency - Kathleen Spadaro, CRNP

 - 7.26.2017: Caregiver Stress - Amy Cleck, CRNP

 - 9.28.17: Bladder Cancer Immunotherapy - Jihua Cheng, MD, PhD

-The Journal of American Medicine publishes Patient Pages in their weekly Medical Journal.
-Below are a few of these articles that we feel can provide valuable education on topics that are pertinent to our practice.
+The Journal of American Medicine publishes Patient Pages in its weekly medical journal.
+Here are a few articles that we feel provide valuable education on topics related to our practice:

 - Air Travel - Related Deep Vein Thrombosis and Pulmonary Embolism